What Sets Us Apart

 Our counselors serve as the hands and feet of Jesus as they connect with our campers one-on-one, seeking to come alongside them and meet them where they are in their faith.
 These young men and women are excellent role models who are examples of living out authentic faith.

 Our hope is that we would provide and cultivate an environment that allows our counselors to wholly invest into each of their campers.
-This opportunity is mainly accredited to our 6:1, camper to counselor, ratio.
+This opportunity is mainly due to our ratio of 6:1 campers to counselor.

 While summer camp is heavily structured around fun, activities, and programs, we are confident that these are only tools that the Lord has given us to reach campers.
 The operating force behind all of these things are our counselors.
 Partnering with these young adults allows our campers to have people to look up to, model after and witness the reflection of Christ.

 The search for camp counselors is a rather rigorous and thorough process, which essentially begins as soon as the previous summer is complete!
 Starting in the Fall, our team embarks upon the recruiting trail where they spend several months traveling through Texas, Oklahoma, and Louisiana in attempts to seek out the best candidates.

 While camp is typically viewed as a ministry directed toward the development of children, it is also a highly effective environment for college aged staff.
-When we bring in young men and women to be counselors for the summer, our hope is to equip them with the Gospel and the ability to identify with children.
+When we bring in young men and women to be counselors for the summer, our hope is to equip them with the Gospel and the ability to guide and mentor children.